hanks/MuteIt_for_mac/README.md

 ## Bugs
-1. when you first run MuteIt with no headphone, the sound will be muted.
+1. <del>when you first run MuteIt with no headphone, the sound will be muted.</del>
 2. when you unplug headphone, there will be a very short time that sound will still be playing and then be muted.

 ## Contribution